Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

     ![ethercat_mhc_image](images/generated_slave_stack_code.png)

-## **Completing The EtherCAT Application**
+## 4. **Completing The EtherCAT Application**

-At this point, the FoE application MPLABX IDE project is ready along with the SSC Tool generated code.
+At this point, the FoE application MPLAB® X IDE project is ready along with the SSC Tool generated code.
 The following section describes the steps to be followed to update the FoE application files.
-The below table lists the MPLAB X projects available for the demonstration.
-The MPLAB X project mentioned in this table is available at **< install-dir >/ethercat/apps/ethercat_counter_foe_app/firmware**.
+The below table lists the MPLAB® X projects available for the demonstration.
+The MPLAB® X project mentioned in this table is available at **< install-dir >/ethercat/apps/ethercat_counter_foe_app/firmware**.

-1. MPLAB X Project table
+1. MPLAB® X Project table

     | Project Name  |  Target Device | Target Development board  | Description |
     |:-------------:|:--------------:|:------------------------:|:-----------:|